 But not just ANY grilled cheese, one made with sliced Genoa salami, dill pickle chips and plenty of gooey Gruyere cheese!
 Of course, you can use any type of cheese that you’d like… I’ve used Swiss, white cheddar and mozzarella… all with great results!

 A great sandwich has to start with some great bread, and that’s why I reached for Martin’s Old-Fashioned Real Butter Bread.
 If you’ve never tried it, you absolutely need to!
 It’s so soft, buttery, and with a truly amazing flavor.
 In case your local store doesn’t carry it, you can actually order some online HERE.

 Have you ever made a grilled cheese and had the bread get too golden brown before the cheese has melted?
 Even with the best of intentions, it can easily happen!
 Here are a few tricks I’ve found will help you make the best grilled cheese, every time!

-- Choose your cheese wisely – cheeses like American, cheddar, Swiss, Gruyere, Fontina, Mozarella and Monterey Jack are good… where aged cheeses like Parmesan won’t melt.
+- Choose your cheese wisely – cheeses like American, cheddar, Swiss, Gruyere, Fontina, Mozarella and Monterey Jack are good… where aged cheeses like Parmesan won’t melt as easily.

 To me, this salami and pickle grilled cheese tastes very similar to the classic appetizer where salami slices are rolled up with cream cheese and pickles!
 I’ve always been a sucker for those flavors, and combining them in a classic comfort food truly made my day!